 - You can use a trowel or any other tool to create lines on the surface of the soil mixture.

 - Then, fill these lines with coco peat, as this material can help seeds germinate more quickly.

-- To grow coriander, it is recommended to purchase fresh “Dhani” seeds from a nursery or a reputable online seller.
+- To grow coriander, it is recommended to purchase fresh Coriander (Dhani) seeds from near seed store or nursery or a reputable online seller.

-- Avoid using seeds from your home, as they may be old and may not germinate properly.
+- Avoid using seeds from your kitchen, as they may be old and less likely to germinate successfully.

 - After creating the coco peat lines, place the coriander seeds on the surface and cover them again with the cocopeat.